arenaxr/arena-docs/content/xr/optical-markers.md

 Optical markers are added to ARENA scenes by attaching **ARMarker** components to scene objects.
 To perform relocalization, the ARENA location solver must know the pose of the detected marker.
 It will first try to find objects in the Scene with ARMarkers attached to use the pose of these objects, and if no data about a marker is found in the Scene, it will query ATLAS.
 Markers with ID 0, however, are assumed to mark the origin: 0, 0, 0 (x, y, z).
 You can override the ID 0 parameters in the Scene if desired.

-This section will describe how this can be achieved and provide a couple of examples.
+This section will describe how this can be achieved and provide some examples.

 <figure class="video_container">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/rU6E3LHg0aQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>